-This volume of the manual is intended to provide you with a thorough overview and explanation of the touch screen software that interfaces with the Pinnacle Programmable Logic Controller (PLC).
-All possible features of the current Pinnacle software (HMI version 12.12.0151.xx and PLC version 12.11.0200.xx, where xx refers to a minor revision, 01, 02, etc.) will be explained.
+This volume of the manual is intended to provide you with a thorough overview and explanation of the touch screen software that interfaces with the Programmable Logic Controller (PLC).
+All possible features of the current Pinnacle software (HMI version 13.12.0152.XX and PLC version 13.11.0200.XX, where XX refers to a minor revision, 01, 02, etc.) will be explained.
+It is important to note that all dryers made from 2010-2012 will use HMI version 13.12.0151.XX.

-Pinnacle and Pinnacle Lite is a member of the Pinnacle family of control systems in which the Pinnacle Lite system controls the dryer through a combination of the PLC interfaced with a Human Machine Interface (HMI) or "touch screen" and conventional relays and timers that are interfaced through buttons and switches.
-Conversely, Pinnacle, a completely PLC-controlled system does not include any buttons or switches as all operator control is done through a larger touch screen.
+Pinnacle and Pinnacle Lite are members of the Pinnacle family of control systems.
+The Pinnacle Lite system controls the dryer through a combination of a PLC interfaced with a Human Machine Interface (HMI) or "touch screen" and conventional relays and timers that are interfaced through buttons and switches.
+Conversely, Pinnacle, a completely PLC-controlled system, does not include any buttons or switches as all operator control is done through a larger touch screen.